Volunteer with us

 Bring a practical skill, lived experience, or encouraging presence.

-• Helping around employability, confidence, or creative activity when appropriate
+• Help around employability, confidence, or creative activity when appropriate

-• Starting with a conversation about fit before any role is agreed
+• Start with a conversation about fit before any role is agreed

 Occasional practical help